-If you were born abroad and at least one of your parents was American, you can likely apply for and receive a U.S. passport.
-However, even if you’ve been living in the United States for most or all of your life, your birth outside the United States, even on a military base, will mean that you don’t have a standard U.S. birth certificate.
-Instead, your vital records will include one of several types of documents depending on whether your parents were with a military base, how they registered your birth, and whether you were born to American citizens or adopted.
-No matter what your circumstance, this article will walk you through the basic steps required to request a replacement birth certificate online or through the mail, so you can use it as proof of citizenship or identity.
+If you were born abroad and at least one of your parents was American, you can apply for and receive a U.S. passport.
+However, even if you’ve lived in the United States for most or all of your life, your birth outside the United States, even on a military base, means you don’t have a standard U.S. birth certificate.
+Instead, your vital records will include one of several types of documents.
+These documents depend on whether your parents were with a military base, how they registered your birth, and whether you were born to American citizens or adopted.
+To order a birth certificate for Americans born abroad, you can request a Consular Report of Birth Abroad.
+Find out the basic steps to request a replacement birth certificate online or through the mail, including what forms to submit besides DS-1350, so you can use it as proof of citizenship or identity.

 Requesting Your Consular Report of Birth Abroad

-The Consular Report of Birth Abroad means that you were born in another country or at a U.S. military base outside of the United States and your parents registered your birth with the local consulate.
-If your parents are living, you can very simply ask if they registered your birth.
+The Consular Report of Birth Abroad means you were born abroad or at a U.S. military base outside of the United States and your parents registered your birth with the local consulate.
+If your parents are living, you can ask if they registered your birth.

-If you were born before December 2010, your Consular Report of Birth Abroad will be a form FS-240 or DS-1350.
-If your child was born after 2010, you will have a form FS-240.
+For those born before December 2010, your Consular Report of Birth Abroad will be a form FS-240 or DS-1350.
+However, if your child was born after 2010, you will have a form FS-240.

-Because the Department of state maintains all registered records of birth abroad, you can easily request your replacement birth certificate online or through the mail.
-You will need the following information to replace your birth certificate:
+Because the Department of State maintains all registered records of birth abroad, you can request your replacement birth certificate online or through the mail.
+You need the following information to replace your birth certificate:

-- Your passport information including passport date of issue, date of expiration, and passport number if available.
+- Your passport information including date of issue, date of expiration, and passport number if available.

 - A valid photo ID such as a state issued driver’s license, photo ID, military ID, passport, veterans’ affairs ID, or prison ID.
-OR an expired photo ID with two secondary proofs of identification such as utility bills or bank statements with your full name, included with the signed statement “I declare that I do not have a valid state or government issued photo ID and I am presenting two additional documents.”
+Or, an expired photo ID with two secondary proofs of identification.
+For example, utility bills or bank statements with your full name, included with the signed statement: “I declare that I do not have a valid state or government issued photo ID and I am presenting two additional documents.”

-- Full names of parents or legal guardians and in case of adoption or guardianship, a copy of the court order granting guardianship
+- Full names of parents or legal guardians.
+In case of adoption or guardianship, a copy of the court order granting guardianship.

-You will have to sign this request with your vital records in front of a notary, which you can find at your local bank and most post offices.
+You will have to sign this request with your vital records in front of a notary.
+You can find the request form at your local bank and most post offices.
 The U.S. Department of State charges $50 via check or money order and you can mail your request to:

 U.S. Department of State